-M.B.A.
-Program Office (FAB N150) School of Management Arizona State University West P.O.
+MBA Program Office (FAB N150) School of Global Management and Leadership Arizona State University at the West campus P.O.
 Box 37100 Phoenix, AZ 85069-7100

 GPA and GMAT.
 Admission is partly based on grade-point average (GPA) and Graduate Management Admission Test (GMAT) scores.
 The GMAT must be completed within five years of the date that the application is reviewed.
 Applications for this test may be obtained by writing or calling: